Asifa07/project07/README.md

 #
-# ✨  Project name ✨
+# ✨  Beauty Princess ✨

 This is a web based application developed for health related based website in india